Brian Laundrie found: Gov. DeSantis 'committed to doing whatever he can to help prevent domestic violence'

 Gov. DeSantis acknowledged that losing a child is "probably the worst blow you can receive."

-"He's a strong fella," DeSantis said.
+"He's a strong fella," DeSantis said of Joe Petito.
 "She was just starting out in life, had a great future ahead of her, obviously a very pretty young lady who everyone seemed to like.
-And so it's really, really sad, but it also a lot of us, at least me, were angry that something like this would have happened and we do want to get all the answers as soon as possible.
+And so it's really, really sad, but it also … a lot of us, at least me, were angry that something like this would have happened, and we do want to get all the answers as soon as possible.
 And I know that would make him feel a lot better."